Introduction

 Conjunctivitis can be caused by various factors, and each type has different triggers.
 The main causes include:

-- Bacteria: Bacteria such as Staphylococcus aureus and Streptococcus pneumoniae can cause bacterial conjunctivitis.
-This type is also contagious and often produces a thick, yellow or green discharge.
+- Bacteria: Bacteria such as Staphylococcus aureus and Streptococcus pneumoniae are frequent culprits of bacterial conjunctivitis.
+This type typically produces thick, yellow or green discharge, can affect one or both eyes, and often requires antibiotic treatment to clear the infection.

 How Conjunctivitis Spreads